-Want to start your own urban farm ?
+Want to start your own urban farm?
 To assure the success of such a project and produce fresh greens and vegetables for a long time, it is important to make sure your project is carefully planned and managed.
 Here are the main steps you should follow to ease the implementation of the urban farm in your building and make it as effortless as possible.

 1. Define your “why”

-What motivation pushes you to start this project ?
-Is it to get invested in your local community, to provide fresh food for your tenants or get involved in environmental initiatives at your level ?
+What motivation pushes you to start this project?
+Is it to get invested in your local community, to provide fresh food for your tenants or get involved in environmental initiatives at your level?
 Having a clear idea of the benefits you are hoping to achieve from this project will help you communicate it better to your stakeholders.

 Moreover, it plays a crucial role in the operations, as arrangements regarding the destination of the crops will depend on it.
-Will the crops be offered to local food banks ?
-Employees ?
-The building cafeteria ?
+Will the crops be offered to local food banks?
+Employees?
+The building cafeteria?
 These are questions that need to be defined as they will provide guidance for the whole project.

 2. Get surrounded

 The success of an urban farm depends a lot on its installation and regular maintenance.
 No one wants to promise crops that will never see the light of day.
-Therefore, it is important to be well accompanied in order to ensure that the garden will blossom to its full potential all season long.
+Therefore, it is important to be well guided in order to ensure that the garden will blossom to its full potential all season long.

 Here is the approach we recommend to follow to assure the success of your project: